Understanding the Difference Between Abdominoplasty and Lipectomy for Body Contouring

 Disclaimer: Operation performed by Dr Bernard Beldholm.
 Adult content, surgery has risks; individual results vary, seek 2nd opinion.
 Please see the full disclaimer.

-A fleur-de-lis surgery is for post weight loss patients.
-If you’ve lost a significant amount of weight, a regular abdominoplasty might not be enough to flatten your abdominal area.
-Instead, Dr Beldholm may recommend that you get a fleur-de-lis Abdominoplasty.
+A fleur-de-lis abdominoplasty surgery is for post weight loss patients who have lost a significant amount of weight and for whom a regular abdominoplasty might not be enough.

-This helps tighten the abdominal skin both vertically and horizontally.
-It can also repair torn abdominal muscles if needed.
+FDL helps tighten the abdominal skin both vertically and horizontally, and repair torn abdominal muscles, if needed.

 Download your Post Weight Loss GP Referral Form